kaycebasques/biodigitaljazz/blog/favicon.rst

    </script>

-I tried combining this with ``setInterval`` to generate a new frame of static every millisecond but it wasn't fast enough.
-Also, my computer fan started to sound like a jet engine revving up for takeoff, so I assume it required a stupid amount of CPU time.
+I tried combining this with ``setInterval`` to generate a new frame of static every millisecond but my computer started to sound like a jet engine revving up for takeoff, so I assume this approach consumes a stupid amount of CPU.

-So I started to think about that humble yet fascinating feature of the web platform known as data URLs.
+At this point I started pondering that humble yet fascinating feature of the web platform known as data URLs.
 There's something magical about the fact that I can render an image into a canvas and then convert that into a URL.
 What do those data URLs look like?
 How do they work?
-Is there a way for me to just manipulate data URLs directly to reduce compute cost?
+Is there a way for me to just manipulate data URLs directly to achieve the TV static effect efficiently?

 ---------------------------
 Shallow dive into data URLs